 Return of the Rabbit

 On May 10, the South Boston mom who had sold her 1976 VW Rabbit to a nervous young man with the phony-sounding name “Loosiciano” two weeks earlier got a surprising call when she returned from a trip to Florida.
 Somerville police informed her, as the last registered owner, that the car had been abandoned near a Holiday Inn and towed.
-Though she explained she had sold the car, the police told her it was her responsibility.
+Though she explained she had sold the car, the police told her it was her responsibility to retrieve it.
 A week later, on May 19, she paid the tow fine, and the car was released to her.

 She immediately noticed that the rear driver’s side fender had a new dent in it, as if it had been bumped from behind in traffic.
 Inside the car were clothes, including a pair of royal blue track pants and a black “Members Only” jacket as well as a pair of sunglasses resembling those worn by Mr. Loosciano when he had purchased the car.
 The items of clothing smelled “so badly of body odor” that she washed them and also cleaned the car.